 Hi!
 If you have a custom blog design, you most likely want to share it with the world.
 A great blog design template can only get you so far, if your blog designer is Little Blue Deer, you have invested in a fabulous unique and custom blog design, but the question is, how do I get people to actually come to my blog or website?
 That’s one reason that building a mailing list can be really helpful.
 You can always send out your blog posts via Jetpack, you can view my tutorial on how to activate Jetpack on your blog here.
-However, if you want to have a popup box on your blog design template or custom website design, which allows readers to easily sign up to receive blog posts or newsletters by email, Mailchimp is a free and easy alternative that has more flexible options.
+However, some people prefer Mailchimp because you have more control over the lists.
 Most people know how to set up a newsletter campaign in Mailchimp and Mailchimp has easy steps to walk you though it but sending out blog posts is slightly more complicated, so I am going to show you how to connect your custom blog design to Mailchimp.

 You will want to go to www.mailchimp.com, and sign up for an account.
 A basic account is free.
 You will be asked to enter your basic information, including a physical address (because of anti-spam laws you must provide a physical address and this address MUST appear in the footer of each email as well).
 Once you have set up your account, go to Lists, in the top gray navigation bar.
 Then, when on the Lists page, click on the gray Create List button on the right side of the page.

 If you are comfortable with Mailchimp and have been using it, you can import subscribers or divide a list within groups.
 This is advanced Mailchimp, so for this tutorial, we will stick to creating a new list.
 So click on the gray Create List button in the big gray box in center of page.